 Will interpreters be replaced by technology?

-We are convinced that Interpreters will NOT become obsolete with RSI, nor will onsite interpreting disappear.
-However, there will be a graduate shift towards more and more RSI, and we will see interpreters embracing the new technology to diversify and remain up-to-speed in the race for interesting assignments.
+Remote Simultaneous Interpreting and video interpreting is an evolution of the systems that facilitate remote interpretation.
+We are convinced that Interpreters will not become obsolete with Remote Interpreting, nor will onsite interpreting disappear.
+However, there will be a gradual shift towards a wider adoption of remote simultaneous interpretation, and we will see interpreters embracing the new technology to diversify and remain up-to-speed in the race for interesting assignments.

 We, at Interprefy, believe that this will not be the case for a sophisticated service as interpreting.
-Interpreters will always be around and be needed, but they will want to use technology, because it is available, dependable and opens up the market.
+Interpreters will always be needed.
+But customers will want to use technology, because it is available, dependable and opens up the market.

 In early April at the SCIC Conference in Brussels, a realtime survey was carried out among the participants.
 One of the questions was : Will RSI lead to more or less interpreting work?
-It was a great pleasure to seethat a large majority of the participating academics and EU staff share our opinion that RSI will lead to MORE interpreting.
-Lower overall costs generate higher demand.
-The conclusion is that there seems to be a consensus that RSI will lead to more interpreting.
+It was a great pleasure to see that a large majority of the participating academics and EU staff share our opinion that RSI will lead to more interpreting.

 Many interpreters fear SRI and see the technology as a threat to their profession.
 Will interpreters be replaced by technology? is a question often asked.
 The late interpreting technology pioneer Bill Woods gave the answer in 2011 at a panel discussion.
 At the GALA Conference in Amsterdam we discussed business opportunities with the President of DS-Interpretation, Naomi Bowman, the daughter of Bill.
 Watch the video below.